Dieng Plateau in Java: A Detailed Travel Guide (2024)

 I wish I could show you the inside of the Kawah Sikidang crater, but it’s all covered by sulfur smoke

 The entrance ticket to Kawah Sigidang also allows access to the Candi Arjuna complex and costs 15.000 IDR for both locals and foreigners.
-Yeah, finally no discrimination!
+Yeah, finally no price discrimination!

-Whoever created the route map for this attraction had the genius idea to twist it around the market at the end.
-To exit you must go through 6 lanes of market stalls and there’s no shortcut!
-Don’t complain – enjoy some baked potatoes instead.
+Whoever created the route map for this attraction had the genius (read: “marketing-evil”) idea to twist it around the market at the end.

-Visit Candi Arjuna Complex
+4. Visit Candi Arjuna Complex

 Candi Arjuna Complex of Hindu Temples in Dieng Plateau, Java